samchen023/samchen023/README.md

 ### Hi there 👋

-🔭 I’m currently working on outdoor live stream and a GUI for automation minecraft server
+🔭 I’m currently working on outdoor live stream system and a GUI for automation minecraft server

 🌱 I’m currently learning python,html,css